Estimated reading time: 6 minutes

 Some people think women aren’t interested in construction, or that women are naturally less able to do construction jobs.
-Since 1978 the federal government has been working to integrate women into the construction industry, but despite their best efforts, women still only make up about three percent of construction workers.
+Since 1978 the federal government has been working to integrate women into the construction industry, but women still only make up about three percent of construction workers despite their best efforts.

 NAWIC believes women are just as capable as men of working in construction jobs.
 That’s why they’re working with schools like InterCoast to sponsor scholarships for female students interested in construction trades.